glouppe/info8010-deep-learning/lecture2.md

 \mathcal{L}(\theta) &= \frac{1}{N} \sum\_{\mathbf{x}\_i, y\_i \in \mathbf{d}} \ell(y\_i, f(\mathbf{x}\_i; \theta)) \\\\
 \nabla \mathcal{L}(\theta) &= \frac{1}{N} \sum\_{\mathbf{x}\_i, y\_i \in \mathbf{d}} \nabla \ell(y\_i, f(\mathbf{x}\_i; \theta)).
 \end{aligned}$$
 Therefore, in **batch** gradient descent the complexity of an update grows linearly with the size $N$ of the dataset.
+This is bad!

+---

+class: middle

-More importantly, since the empirical risk is already an approximation of the expected risk, it should not be necessary to carry out the minimization with great accuracy.
+Since the empirical risk is already an approximation of the expected risk, it should not be necessary to carry out the minimization with great accuracy.

 ---